Print

 Syro-Ephraimite War

 Assyria was expanding southward under Tiglath-pileser III.
-Pekah of Israel and Rezin of Damascus formed an anti-Assyrian coalition and tried to force Judah to join them.
-Ahaz of Judah appealed to Tiglath-pileser for help, against Isaiah's advice (Is 7).
+Pekah of Israel and Rezin of Damascus (Syria) formed an anti-Assyrian coalition and tried to force Judah to join them.
+This is known as the Syro-Ephraimite war.
+Ahaz of Judah appealed to Tiglath-pileser, king of Assyria, for help, against Isaiah's advice (Is 7).
 Assyria crushed the coalition and Judah became a vassal of Assyria, involving the payment of heavy tribute and accepting Assyrian gods.
-This lead to a loosening of moral and social standards which Micah spoke against.
+This lead to Judah losing its independence and a loosening of moral and social standards which Micah spoke against.

 Literary Style